dotnet-foundation/wg-membership/meetings/membership-criteria.md

 The content that the applicant creates and/or delivers to spread knowledge.
 These include, but are not limited to:

-- books
+- Books
-- conference talks
+- Conference talks
-- twitch streams
+- Twitch streams
-- blogs
+- Blogs
-- online courseware
+- Online courseware
-- stack overflow answers
+- Stack overflow answers

+We'll look for consistency of the work.
+Formats such as blogs, Twitch streams, StackOverflow answers and conference talks should have a longer, more consistent track record than book authors or online courseware authors.

 ## Students